Edmonton Air Traffic Boomed in 1996

 -1992: grew 1% over 1991

 -1995: grew 5% over 1994

 “There are several explanations for this dramatic increase,” said Scott Clements, President and CEO of Edmonton Airports.
 “Certainly the more optimistic business climate is a major contributor, as is the introduction of low cost carriers WestJet and Greyhound in 1996.
-We also believe that our new non-stop flights to Seattle, Regina, Kelowna, Victoria, Whitehorse, Halifax, Cuba, and the Dominican Republic have attracted travelers who might have previously chosen other forms of transportation, or traveled via Calgary.”
+We also believe that our new non-stop flights to Seattle, Regina, Kelowna, Victoria, Whitehorse, Halifax, Cuba, and the Dominican Republic have attracted travellers who might have previously chosen other forms of transportation, or travelled via Calgary.”

 “These numbers underline the need for an expansion at the International Airport,” continued Clements.
 “No facility could sustain a 60% increase in business without showing some strain, and our projections for the future show that traffic will continue to increase at the International.”